PrestaShop/prestashop.github.io/news/_posts/2017-11-30-make-back-office-modules-great-again.md

 ### PrestaShop 1.7.4 and beyond?

-PrestaShop 1.7.4 will use Symfony 3 and will require PHP 5.6, we have decided to stop the maintenance of unmaintained PHP versions for security reason: it's time to upgrade PHP, ideally to the latest version (7.1 at this moment).
+PrestaShop 1.7.4 will use Symfony 3 and will require PHP 5.6 or above.
+We have decided to stop the support of unmaintained PHP versions for security reason: it's time to upgrade PHP, ideally to the latest version (7.1 at this moment).

 There is not broken compatibility in PrestaShop code between PrestaShop 1.7.3 and 1.7.4, and Symfony 3 will allow every developer to work with a PHP framework maintained until 2022.